-When you go to the time and expense of getting a survey carried out before you buy a property it’s reasonable to expect that it will highlight any serious defects.
+When you go to the time and expense of getting a survey carried out before you buy a property it is reasonable to expect that it will highlight any serious defects.
 However, surveyors are only human and mistakes do occur.
 Here are some points to consider if you think your surveyor missed a major defect and are thinking about claiming compensation.

-Among the serious defects that surveyors commonly miss are:
+Among the serious building defects that surveyors commonly miss are:

-Is it a defect that the surveyor should have highlighted?
+Is the building defect one that the surveyor should have highlighted?

-Before legal proceedings are contemplated you need to consider whether the defect was one that a surveyor should have identified.
+Before a legal claim is contemplated you need to consider whether the building defect was one that a surveyor should have identified.
 This will often depend on the particular circumstances of the case and how visible the problem was.
 It will also depend on the type of survey that was carried out.

 What type of survey was carried out?